 Implementing modern data management best practices can optimize voluminous amounts of disparate data.
 This facilitates insights by embracing full transparency across your data lifecycle, allowing seamless extraction of the most useful data, all at the speed of business.

 This is part two of a short series on the intersection of cloud computing and data management; check out part one, which focuses on applicable concepts and techniques for data management in an increasingly cloud-based world.

 Ask questions, define goals

-Data management is more than linked to the quality of your data analytics stack; it’s as if the two are woven together, with the very fabric of a high performance, high ROI data stack the result of a clear vision on how to best implement solid data management concepts.
+Data management is more than linked to the quality of your data analytics stack; the two are woven together.
+A high performance, high ROI data stack is the result of a clear vision on how to best implement solid data management concepts.
 And the efficiency and output of that stack drives continuous monitoring of how the data is being managed, ensuring quality controls gauged toward outperformance and/or constant improvement.

 Your data analytics stack is based on the framework of four main components: the sources of your data, the ETL process, the data warehouse, and the BI tools for visualizing data.
 The goal is equally straightforward: being able to access a stack that provides end users a 360-degree view of their data.